pasimoes/learning-library/developer-library/microservices-oracleteq-kafka/deploy-and-test-kafka/deploy-and-test-kafka.md

 ## **Task 2:** Build Kafka producer and consumer microservices

 This laboratory adopted the microservices architecture and coded the producer and consumer using the Spring Boot framework and Spring Kafka project to connect with Kafka.
-Maven is the project management tool, and to build our code, you have to execute the following commands:
+Maven is the dependency management tool, and to build our code, you have to execute the following commands:

 ```bash
 <copy>cd $LAB_HOME/springboot-kafka</copy>